Auto Defect Attorney

 The National Transportation Safety Board said it was sending investigators to examine “the vehicle’s interaction with the environment, other vehicles and vulnerable road users such as pedestrians and bicyclists.”
 In 2016, over 37,000 people died in traffic-related accidents in the United States, according to the National Highway Traffic Safety Administration (NHTSA).

 In 2016, a man driving his Tesla on Autopilot, a self-driving feature, died on a state highway in Florida when his car crashed into a semi truck.
+In another Tesla Autopilot accident lawsuit, a 2025 jury hit the company with a $230 million verdict.

 CONTACT THE LYON FIRM TODAY

-Questions about Defects in Autonomous Cars
+FAQ about Defects in Autonomous Cars

 Consumers can follow recall news or search for current and past recalls on the Web sites of the NHTSA, as well as on other car safety advocate outlets.
 Look on your car windshield for a 17-character Vehicle Identification Number.
 Your VIN is also located on your car’s registration card.